 The Lord’s Supper

 The Lord’s Supper is the commemoration and proclamation of His death until He comes again.
 Though the elements of communion are only representative of the flesh and blood of Christ, the Lord’s Supper is nevertheless an actual communion with the risen Christ, who is present in a unique way, fellowshipping with His people.
 (1 Corinthians 11:23-29).

 Scripture is the final authority in all matters of faith and practice.
 This church recognizes that it cannot bind the conscience of individual members in areas where Scripture is silent.
 Rather, each believer is to be led in those areas by the Lord, to Whom we must all give an account of our lives (Romans 14:1-12, 2 Corinthians 5:9-10).

-If you would like a more in-depth look at our beliefs, please view our "Doctrinal Statement of Beliefs"
+If you would like a more in-depth look at our beliefs, click the link to view our doctrinal statements: Statement of Beliefs